Home

 Nvidia: One of Earth’s Most Important Companies

 The massive impact and tight hold that tech companies have had on the 21st century has seemingly known no bounds.
 This is true of the giants such as Apple and Tesla, the software titans such as Microsoft and Google, and the social media kings such as Facebook and Twitter.
-However, the true scope and actual reach of the multinational technology industry is so much bigger than just these half-dozen companies.
+However, the true scope and actual reach of the multinational technology industry are so much bigger than just these half-dozen companies.
 There are countless others with just as much significance but not nearly as much media attention.

 Take Nvidia, for example.
 This American multinational tech company is one of the most important in the world, yet you might not even know half of what the company does, where it came from, and what it’s responsible for bringing to the tech world at large.
 Let’s take a closer look at the facts surrounding Nvidia below.